tytydraco/yessleep/out/The_Rumblings_At_Yellowstone_National_Park_Didnt_Come_From_The_Volcano.md

 I backed away from the door, my eyes darting over to the window and I gasped out a squeak.

-The T Rex had walked up to the window and bowed its head to peer into the window, its eyes piercing into mine and I backed away from the window and pressed my head to the wall.
+The T Rex had walked up to the window and bowed its head to peer into the cabin, its eyes piercing into mine and I backed away from the window and pressed my head to the wall.
 It continued to look at me, tilting its head curiously, and I could see the intelligence in its eyes.
 A gleam of sentience that reflected my own, its pupils a black pool that carried memories of another world, far different than mine

 It sniffed deeply and opened its mouth, breathing on the glass and fogging it up.

 But even through the condensation, I could still see its huge, sharp and serrated teeth.
-They were long, sharp and teeth like railroad spikes, the sight of them making my heart tighten in my chest and I wanted to puke when I imagined what they could do to me.
+They were long, sharp,  like railroad spikes, the sight of them making my heart tighten in my chest and I wanted to puke when I imagined what they could do to me.
+The Rex could easily smash through the cabin and devour me in one bite of it wanted, and I couldn't tell if it did or not.

 The T Rex continued to stare at me before it raised its head and left, the room brightening up now that the sun wasn't blocked out by a colossal predator.

 I was still clinging to the wall for dear life as it made a sound, a deep hum that vibrated my body like a rumble.
-And just as I realised the source of that rumbling came from the dinosaur and this was what killed the bison, the sound escalated into a long, drawn out bellow, louder than a wolf howl, than a bear roar, louder than anything.
+And just as I realised the source of that rumbling came from the dinosaur and this was what killed the bison, the sound escalated into a long, drawn out bellow.
+Louder than a wolf howl, than a bear roar, louder than anything.
 The sound from an ancient world punched me in the chest and my knees collapsed and I curled up into a ball.

 As the bellow ended and echoed out, Bob burst from the room in his pajamas and asked me what the hell was going on.